capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 For example here is a GetMap to get a map image of the "Socioeconomic Status (2000-2014)" layer (click on the link to see it): http://localhost:8080/geoserver/wms?LAYERS=geonode%3Asocioeconomic_status_2000_2014_9p1&SERVICE=WMS&VERSION=1.1.1&REQUEST=GetMap&STYLES=&FORMAT=image%2Fpng&SRS=EPSG%3A900913&BBOX=-7915207,5209947,-7910315,5214839&WIDTH=256&HEIGHT=256

-An useful way to see build a WMS GetMap request for a layer is by using the GeoServer Layer Preview interface.
+An useful way to build a WMS GetMap request for a layer is by using the GeoServer Layer Preview interface.
 Go to the GeoServer admin page (http://localhost:8080/geoserver), then click on the *Data > Layer Preview* menu.

 Select the layer for which you want to build the WMS GetMap, a format and then the browser will open a new page with the GetMap request in the url